Word Meanings - SUFFER - Book Publishers vocabulary database

 1. The passing of a bill into a law; the giving of legislative sanction and executive approval to a bill whereby it is established as a law.
 2. That which is enacted or passed into a law; a law; a decree; a statute; a prescribed requirement; as, - ALLOTTABLE

-Capable of being allotted. - YIELD
+Capable of being allotted. - DISMISSAL

 1. A casting down; depression.
 Hallywell.
 2. The act of humbling or abasing one's self.
 Adoration implies submission and dejection.
 Bp.
 Pearson.
 3. Lowness of spirits occasioned by grief or misfortune; mental depression; melancholy.
 What besides, - LONG-SUFFERANCE